Romance Novel Book Covers: Tips and 40+ Examples

 The choice of imagery depends on the cover’s style.
 Two popular options are character-based and object-based designs.

-Character-based covers often show a romantic couple, a single main character, or the protagonist surrounded by admirers – common in love triangles or harem romance.
+These covers often feature a romantic couple, a single main character, or a protagonist surrounded by admirers, common in love triangles or harem romances.
 The background is also essential, as it helps set the scene and mood of the story.

 Object-based covers focus on a single symbolic item that represents the story.
 This could be something related to the main character’s job or a key part of the plot, such as a tie, ballet pointe shoes, a masquerade mask, or a thorned rose.